Pickles in Japan, Tuskemono

 Some popular kinds of Tsukemono

 All ingredients are mainly vegetables.
-They are made with turnipseggplants, winter mermons, garlic, soybeans, or blackens.
+They are made with turnipseggplants, winter melons, garlic, soybeans, or blackens.

 Fun fact.
 Old Japanese people also preserved some fruits using the same method. *Sark in the salty water.
 For example, peaches and oranges follow.
-In other words, every vegetable can be good pickles.
+In other words, every vegetable can transform into delicious pickles.

 Thus, in this section, let’s see some popular Tsukemono.